nvaccess/nvda/projectDocs/dev/createDevEnvironment.md

 * Microsoft Visual Studio 2022
 	* To replicate the production build environment, use the [version of Visual Studio 2022 that AppVeyor is using](https://www.appveyor.com/docs/windows-images-software/#visual-studio-2022).
 	* When you do not use the Visual Studio IDE itself, you can download the [build tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
-	* When you are intending to use the Visual Studio IDE (not required for NVDA development), you can download [the community version](https://aka.ms/vs/17/release/vs_Community.exe), which is also used by AppVeyor
+	* When you are intending to use the Visual Studio IDE (not required for NVDA development), you can download [the community version](https://aka.ms/vs/17/release/vs_Community.exe), which is also used by AppVeyor.
-	* The Professional and Enterprise versions are also supported
+	* The Professional and Enterprise versions are also supported.
-	* Preview versions are *not* supported
+	* Preview versions are *not* supported.
-* When installing Visual Studio, additional components must be included
+* When installing Visual Studio, additional components must be included:
-	* You can automatically fetch these using [NVDAs .vsconfig](../../.vsconfig) using the [import feature of the VS installer](https://learn.microsoft.com/en-us/visualstudio/install/import-export-installation-configurations?view=vs-2022#import-a-configuration)
+	* You can automatically fetch these using [NVDAs .vsconfig](../../.vsconfig) using the [import feature of the VS installer](https://learn.microsoft.com/en-us/visualstudio/install/import-export-installation-configurations?view=vs-2022#import-a-configuration).
 	* In the list on the Workloads tab, in the Desktop grouping:
 		* Desktop development with C++.
 			* Once selected, ensure "C++ Clang tools for Windows" is included under the optional grouping.